AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/experience-audit-dashboard.md

 Tapping or clicking the link of a particular page updates the **Select** filter of the [**Page scores - trend** section](#trend) and shows the **Scores &amp; recommendations** tab for the selected page.

-TODO: Update the image below with the new design (remove PWA)
 ![Page results](assets/experience-audit-page-results.png)

 The **Raw reports** tab gives you scores for every audit of the page.
 Tap or click the report date in the **Lighthouse Report** column to retrieve a JSON file of the raw data.